jankaszel/hyperwell-thesis/chapters/implementation.md

 # Implementation {#sec:implementation}

+> _I will comfort you / I'll take your part / When darkness comes / And pain is all around / Like a bridge over troubled water / I will lay me down_
+>
+> --- Simon & Garfunkel: “Bridge Over Troubled Water”

 When approaching the design and subsequent implementation of a system that corresponds to the concepts on digital notebooks introduced in @sec:annotation, I have settled with the technical assumption that web is a predominant way of interacting with data for a majority of people.
 Hence, the system should support contemporary web protocols.
 The Web Annotation specification covers both a REST-based protocol and a data model.
 As both LOD and LDP are emerging factors in the Digital Humanities, the system should comply with the specification for enabling interoperable semantic annotation.

 Design decisions on P2P systems commonly entail implications on usability, data availability, and user emancipation: As described in @sec:gateways, minor technical adjustments on network structures can affect peers and data on such a system. _TODO:_ Gateways as the solution for that (detailed in @sec:hyperwell), ensuring compliance with today’s standards as well as backwards compatibility.